janclod/testPipes/README.md

 Is this a bug?
 Or am I missing somthing about GHA?
-All branches build with not errors locally.
+All branches build with no errors locally.

 ### testPipes